Risk Factors and Causes of Uterine Fibroids

 Some studies show that up to 80% of women will develop uterine fibroids, benign tumors in the uterus that can cause a wide range of symptoms, at some point in their life.
-The physicians at The University of Kansas Hospital specialize in diagnosing and treating uterine fibroids.
+Our physicians at The University of Kansas Interventional Radiology specialize in diagnosing and treating uterine fibroids.
+So, what causes uterine fibroids to develop, what makes fibroid symptoms worse, and can they be prevented?
+To schedule your consultation at our fibroid treatment center in Kansas City and Overland Park, please call (913) 588-1030 or request an appointment online.

 Common Causes of Uterine Fibroids